TestCentricity/testcentricity_web/README.md

 The TestCentricity™ core generic framework for desktop and mobile web site testing implements a Page Object and Data Object Model DSL for use with Cucumber, Capybara, and selenium-webdriver.
-It supports testing against locally hosted desktop browsers (Firefox, Chrome, Safari, IE, or Edge), locally hosted emulated iOS and Android mobile browsers (using Firefox), a "headless" browser (using Poltergeist and PhantomJS), or on cloud hosted desktop or mobile web browsers using the BrowserStack, Sauce Labs, or CrossBrowserTesting services.
+It supports testing against locally hosted desktop browsers (Firefox, Chrome, Safari, IE, or Edge), locally hosted emulated iOS and Android mobile browsers (using Firefox), a "headless" browser (using Poltergeist and PhantomJS), or on cloud hosted desktop or mobile web browsers using the BrowserStack, Sauce Labs, CrossBrowserTesting, or TestingBot services.

 ## Installation